 You can choose between different 3-day options:

-- 3-day Toubkal hike via Tamsoult Refuge
+- 3-day Toubkal trek via Tamsoult Refuge

 - 3-day Toubkal trek with Aremd village stay